 Richard Kaufman has devoted much of his musical life to conducting and supervising music for film and television productions, as well as performing film and classical music in concert halls and on recordings.
-The 2017–18 season marks his 12th with the Chicago Symphony Orchestra’s concert series CSO at the Movies and his 27th as principal pops conductor of Pacific Symphony.
-He holds the permanent title of pops conductor laureate with the Dallas Symphony Orchestra.
+The 2019–20 season marks his 14th with the Chicago Symphony Orchestra concert series CSO at the Movies, and his 29th and final season as principal pops conductor of Pacific Symphony.
+In May 2020 he will be named principal pops conductor laureate, and he holds the permanent title of pops conductor laureate with the Dallas Symphony Orchestra.

-Mr. Kaufman regularly appears as a guest conductor with The Cleveland Orchestra, Royal Scottish National Orchestra, and the San Francisco, Atlanta, St. Louis, London, Liverpool, Dublin, Indianapolis, and San Diego symphony orchestras.
-In addition to conducting traditional concert presentations, he often leads performances of complete film scores in concert, synchronizing the music to the actual film as it is shown on the screen above the orchestra.
-These legendary film titles include Singin’ in the Rain, The Wizard of Oz, Psycho, Casablanca, Jaws, Pirates of the Caribbean, Raiders of the Lost Ark, E.T. the Extra-Terrestrial, Amadeus, and Star Trek.
+One of the world’s leading conductors of film music, Mr. Kaufman regularly appears with The Cleveland Orchestra, Royal Scottish National Orchestra, Royal Liverpool Philharmonic, and the San Francisco, Atlanta, St. Louis, London, RTÉ National, Indianapolis, and San Diego symphony orchestras.
+He is often asked to conduct such legendary film titles as Singin’ in the Rain, The Wizard of Oz, Psycho, Vertigo, North by Northwest, Casablanca, The Bride of Frankenstein, Jaws, Pirates of the Caribbean, Silverado, Raiders of the Lost Ark, E.T. the Extra-Terrestrial, Amadeus, and Star Trek.

 Richard Kaufman received the 1993 Grammy Award for Best Pop Instrumental Performance.
 He supervised music for Metro-Goldwyn-Mayer Studios for 18 years, receiving two Emmy nominations.